-You may be surprised to find out the best credit cards for airline miles won’t even be co-branded with an airline.
-If you want to maximize your travel and spending to earn the most valuable miles credit card bonuses, here are the best credit cards for travel miles for 2019.
+Are you looking to start 2020 earning travel or airline miles?
+You may be surprised to find out the best miles credit cards won’t even be co-branded with an airline.
+If you want to maximize your travel and spending to earn the most valuable rewards and bonuses, here are the best credit cards for travel miles for 2020.

 What Are the Best Credit Cards for Travel Miles?

 - Best Miles Credit Card: Capital One® Venture® Rewards Credit Card

 - Best Bonus $750: Chase Sapphire Preferred® Card

 - Best Airlines Miles Credit Card Premium: The Platinum Card® from American Express